 The common cold most often causes a runny nose, nasal congestion, and sneezing.
 You may also have a sore throat, cough, headache, or other symptoms....Read Article Now Book Mark Article

 The flu is an infection of the nose, throat, and lungs.
-It spreads easily.
-This article discusses influenza types A and B. Another type of the flu ...Read Article Now Book Mark Article
+It spreads easily from person to person.
+This article discusses influenza types A and B. A ...Read Article Now Book Mark Article

 The day before your surgery: